kiankyars/Ultra-Scale-Playbook-Series/corrections.md

     Correction: "...will involve either **moving** some tensors to the CPU..."

 **Subsection: MEMORY USAGE REVISITED (within ZeRO (Zero Redundancy Optimizer))**
-39. Error: "Let’s explain this graph and **it’s** values by exploring..."
+39. Error: "Let's explain this graph and **it's** values by exploring..."
-    Correction: "Let’s explain this graph and **its** values by exploring..."
+    Correction: "Let's explain this graph and **its** values by exploring..."

 **Subsection: ZERO-1: PARTITIONING OPTIMIZER STATES (within ZeRO (Zero Redundancy Optimizer))**
 40. Error: "...each replica **need** all the parameters, we thus need to add..."